How To Choose A Credit Card in Australia: Steps & Best Tips

 What is the best first credit card?

-For many first-time cardholders, a low-fee or low-rate card can be a simpler starting point.
-Aim for a card with transparent fees and features you’ll actually use.
+For some first-time cardholders, a low-fee or low-rate card may be a simpler starting point.
+Look for transparent fees, clear terms and features you are likely to use.

 Can I get a credit card with bad credit?